JamieDawson/code_for_fun_graph_lesson/README.md

 # code_for_fun_graph_lesson
 A custom challenge I created for my students.

 In this challege, students must create a XY graph.
-Then once the graph is done, they 4 challenges to complete.
+Then once the graph is done, they have four challenges to complete.

 1) Create a red circle in the middle of the top right section.
 2) Create a blue circle in the middle of the bottom right section.